Low-Sugar Smash Cake (Egg Free)

-This recipe is only sweetened with real fruit (banana, strawberries, and unsweetened applesauce).
+This recipe is only sweetened with bananas and applesauce.
 However, coming up with a sugar-free frosting is a bit more challenging.
 Instead of my conventional buttercream that consists of pure butter and sugar (delicious, but not even close to nutritious), I did a simple whipped cream.
-Typically when I make whipped cream, I use heavy cream, vanilla, and a touch of powdered sugar.
-This time, I used pure maple syrup instead.
+Typically when I make whipped cream, I use heavy cream, vanilla, and a touch of powdered sugar, but this time, I used pure maple syrup instead.
 If you want to go completely sugar-free, you could omit the syrup as well.
 It won’t taste very good (I tried it), but Baby probably won’t know the difference, especially if he/she has never had sugar before.

 How to Make Low-Sugar Smash Cake

-Set the dry ingredients aside and place the banana, strawberries, and applesauce in a blender or food processor.
-Blend the fruits until you have a smooth puree.
-If you’re using frozen strawberries since they aren’t in season right now, make sure they are thawed first.
-Transfer the puree to a medium bowl and add the milk, flax “egg”, and vanilla.
-Stir to combine.
-Pour the wet ingredients into the dry and mix until just combined.
+Mash the banana and add it to a medium bowl along with the unsweetened applesauce, milk, flax “egg”, and vanilla.
+Whisk to combine.
+Pour the wet ingredients into the dry and stir until just combined.
 Do not overmix.
 Evenly distribute the batter between the two cake pans and bake for about 20 minutes.
 Insert a toothpick into the center of each one and if it comes out clean, they are done.

 Frosting the Cake